 - Ensure that we’ve responded to everyone who’s been in contact.
 Due to a technical issue, we missed being notified of a number of contacts in the past two years.
 We’ll go back now and make sure that we haven’t missed any.
 Apologies if you’re still waiting for our response!

-- We’ve now got photos of all gravestones in the St Mary’s cemetery as well as the Boasley Methodist Church cemetery, about 700 gravestones in total and perhaps a thousand burials.
+- We’ve now got photos of all gravestones in the St Mary’s cemetery as well as the Boasley Methodist Church cemetery.
 We’ve also got notes on everything we could make out of what’s inscribed on the gravestones.
 We’ll get all this onto the site and also add the photos to the brilliant work done by Ross Morton on FindAGrave to list all St Mary burials back to the beginning of the registers in the mid-1500s.
 Not surprisingly though, basically all of the still existing gravestones are from the 19th and 20th centuries.

 Bratton Manor Rolls 1377-1684

 - We spent the past three years engaging a highly experienced translator, Brooke Westcott, to translate the 10 surviving Bratton Manor Rolls dated 1377-1683 and these translations are now complete.
 We’ll get them on the website along with a video presentation I made to the Guild Manorial Records seminar that introduces the rolls.
 We’ll also make sure that The National Archives and Devon Heritage Centre get copies of the full transcripts and translations so that they will be preserved for the future.
 They provide a fascinating view of life in medieval Bratton Clovelly.